Inflation in Croatia

 Croatia - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to average 1.7% in 2019, which is down 0.1 percentage points from last month’s forecast.
-In 2020, the panel expects inflation to average 1.9%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.5% in 2022, which is up 0.3 percentage points from last month’s forecast.
+In 2023, the panel sees inflation averaging 1.9%.

 Croatia - Inflation Data